Laragear/ReCaptcha/README.md

 ReCaptcha::fakeScore(0.4);

 $this->post('comment', [
-    'body' => 'Comment made by robot.', ])->assertSee('Your comment will be reviewed before publishing.');
+    'body' => 'Comment made by something.', ])->assertSee('Your comment will be reviewed before publishing.');

 // A robot shouldn't be able to comment.